npxhuy/MERFISH_probeDesign/suggested tasks.md

 18.
 Please check that all probes for the microbes do not have off-targets in human. this will be the first selection criteria when we have many unique probes for a single species.

+19.
+Please check what melting temperatures were used in the papers we discussed.
+We need to motivate our choice of Tm for all calculations and selections.

+20. Write methods completely describing the all selection criterias after paintshop generation of inital probe list.